 “We really liked the bow design, and the model tests showed that it is terrific compared with conventional designs.
-Besides lower fuel consumption, the bow improves comfort on board, which results in a better rested crew.
+Besides lower fuel consumption, the bow improves comfort on board, which results in a better-rested crew.
 By choosing a vessel of this type, we are setting a completely new standard for offshore vessels of the future."

 Gunvor Ulstein continues:

-“The ship owner, having seen an early sketch, challenged us to present some realistic ideas for a vessel with a backward-sloping bow.
+“The ship owner, having seen an early sketch, challenged us to present some realistic ideas for a vessel with a backwards-sloping bow.
 ‘This instigated a dedicated effort from design experts in ULSTEIN and some other players’.
-Bourbon Offshore Norway was convinced by the bow design that came about from this exchange of ideas, because the bow would eliminate slamming, keep up speed in head sea and protect the fore-deck area from green sea and spray, while simultaneously improving comfort and rest for crews in transit.”
+Bourbon Offshore Norway was convinced by the bow design that came about from this exchange of ideas because the bow would eliminate slamming, keep up speed in head sea and protect the fore-deck area from green sea and spray, while simultaneously improving comfort and rest for crews in transit.”

 Feedback from crews

 The 'Bourbon Orca' was delivered in 2006.
 The first vessel feedback came from the steward: “I don’t have to ask the Captain to reduce speed while I’m preparing dinner.
 The casseroles stay put.”
 The next feedback was from the Captain: "We're surfing on top of the waves".